Yes, You Can Have a Super Healthy Vegan Pregnancy

 Getting enough protein in a vegan pregnancy

 Let’s talk protein.
 It is generally recommended that pregnant women get 70-75g of protein daily.
 It’s not a ton…but it does take attention, whether or not you’re plant-based.
-What does 75 grams of protein look like on a vegan diet?
+And there are plenty of plant-based protein options to choose from.
+So, what does 75 grams of protein look like on a vegan diet?
 Here’s a super basic example: